thiri-win/wtc-learning-notes/04_javascript.md

 *   toPrecision()
 *   toString()
 *   valueOf()
+*   Number Properties Cannot be Used on Variables
+*   Number properties belong to the JavaScript Number Object.
+*   These properties can only be accessed as Number.MAX_VALUE.
+*   Using x.MAX_VALUE, where x is a variable or a value, will return undefined:
 *   numeric separator: The numeric separator allows you to create a visual separation between groups of digits by using underscores (\_) as separators.
 *   const amount = 1\_000\_000\_000;
 *   JavaScript allows you to use numeric separators for both integer and floating-point numbers.